jeremytammik/tbc/a/1920_apply_code_changes.md

 <img src="img/computer_crash_5.jpg" alt="Computer crash" title="Computer crash" width="359"/> <!-- 359 -->
 </center>

-More to my surprise, the rest remained intact; so, I am happily up and running again with peripherals, an external screen, kayboard and mouse:
+More to my surprise, the rest remained intact; so, I am now happily up and running again with peripherals: external screen, keyboard and mouse:

 <center>
 <img src="img/computer_crash_6.jpg" alt="Computer crash" title="Computer crash" width="359"/> <!-- 359 -->
 </center>

+Could have been worse...

 ####<a name="3"></a> Local Language Forge Classes

-Back to topics of more genertal interest, we are running a Forge hackathon this week and have Autodesk University coming up next, so there is a lot of exciting activity going on at that front.
+Back to topics of more general interest, we are running a Forge hackathon this week and have Autodesk University coming up next, so there is a lot of exciting activity going on at that front.

 If you are interested in learning more about Forge and your primary language is not English, one of our new local language classes may be for you: